Blog / Fraud analytics

 Risk-based authentication is a top priority for online sellers

-Online businesses rank 3D Secure (3DS) as one of the top five most effective tools for fraud management.
+Online businesses rank 2FA measures such as 3D Secure (3DS) among the top five most effective tools for fraud management, according to Ravelin's Fraud Survey 2024.
 Authenticating a payment using 3DS shifts liability for fraud from the retailer to the cardholder’s bank.

 Drop out rate for online checkout